Nights-Software/ns-docs/resources/nightShifts.md

 1. Make sure you put the 'night_shifts' folder into your resources folder of your server.

 1. Ensure or start this resource in your server.cfg.

+1. Start your server to see whether both oxmysql (must start first) and

 Example:
 ```lua